k98kurz/micropycelium/Packager_spec.md

 Associates an application with a topic ID.
 All new Messages delivered will be forwarded to the subscribed application.

+## Unsubscribe

+Removes an application from the subscriber list for a topic ID.
+If no applications are subscribed to the topic ID, the topic ID will be dropped.

 # References and Notes